zalando/engineering-principles/README.md

 Document the architecture of your APIs and applications.
 Make it clear, concise, and current.
 Use inline documentation for more complex code fragments.

 #### Open Source
-We encourage an “[Open Source First](https://tech.zalando.com/blog/zalando-techs-new-open-source-principles/)” approach to software development.
+Zalando's strategy has evolved from “Open Source All The Things!” to a focus on mastery, and a commitment to not just releasing code but building communities around open source.
+Open Source is a way of working and thinking that pushes forward not just great code but a great set of values and ways of collaborating that we believe are enormously engaging and powerful, and we strive to use them for the benefit of all.
 [Here](https://github.com/zalando/zalando-howto-open-source) is a detailed guide to open-sourcing projects at Zalando.

 ### Deployment